cilium/cilium/Documentation/operations/upgrade.rst

 Add new options
 ~~~~~~~~~~~~~~~

-Add the new options manually to your old `ConfigMap`, and make the necessary
+Add the new options manually to your old :term:`ConfigMap`, and make the necessary
 changes.

 In this example, the ``debug`` option is meant to be kept with ``true``, the